Khanna111/intro-to-ai-udacity-1/README.md

 # intro-to-ai-udacity-1
-These are my updates to AI with Python Udactity Nanodegree.
-This are my implmentations for Chapter 6.
+These repo is concerned with the AI with Python Udactity Nanodegree.
+These are my implmentations for Chapter 6.